 Plants can be used on a very small level, to create suspense or comic effect: for example, in TERMINATOR, we see early on that Sarah Connor has a pet iguana that is always getting loose, and later that iguana provides a big scare at a crucial moment when it drops onto Bess Motta’s head in the kitchen at night.

 Woody Allen’s latest film, VICKI CRISTINA BARCELONA, uses a number of plants in the long buildup to the intro of Maria Lena, the Penelope Cruz character.
 The build up and plants work for both suspense and comic effect, and Penelope completely delivers on her introduction.
-I was sure she’d get an Oscar nomination for that one!
+I was sure she’d get at least an Oscar nomination for that one!
 I want to point out that this is a great way to create a larger-than-life character.